th317erd/article-demystifying-promises/README.md

   })
 ```

 In standard implementations the above code works properly.
-It waits first the first promise (returned from `someLongOperationThatReturnsAPromise`) to resolve.
+It waits first on the first promise (returned from `someLongOperationThatReturnsAPromise`) to resolve.
 When it does, the first "then" callback is called with the result.
-The amazing thing that happens next is that this first "then" callback now *returns* another Promise, so the second "then" callback now won't be called *until the second Promise is resolved!*
+The amazing thing that happens next is that this first "then" callback now *returns* another Promise, so the second "then" callback now won't be called *until the returned Promise is resolved!*

 This is obviously very useful, but how does it work?
 Well, behind the scenes, "then" *always* returns a Promise immediately.
 This Promise is then resolved or rejected *after* the callback returns a value.
 If the return value is a Promise, it will once again wait for *that* Promise to resolve or reject before it resolves or rejects *itself*.
 Is that confusing?
 Here, let me illistrate: